tclerico/iCook/README.md

 This app is targeted towards people who enjoy cooking but want to improve, as well as people who may struggle to eat regularly due to not knowing what/how to cook. iCook will help these users discover the foods they enjoy.

+## Starting Scenarios
+Use Case: A user can add items to their inventory

+In order to keep track of ingredients
+As a hungry person/ chef person
+I want to be able to save an inventory of my ingredients

+Scenario one:
+Chefs are able to input the counts for their ingredients

+Given that the chef wants to add an ingredient
+When the chef adds the ingredient and the count
+Then the inventory  is updated

+Scenario Two:
+Chefs  are able to get a count of how much of an item they have

+Given the chefs wants to get a count
+When the chefs request a count for an ingredient
+Then the chef gets a count for the ingredient

+Scenario three:
+Chefs are able to add a list of ingredients
+Given that a chef wants to add a batch of ingredients When the chef gives a list of ingredients and counts Then the inventory is updated

+Scenario four:
+Chefs are able to remove an ingredient
+Given that the chef wants to remove an ingredient
+When the chef selects the ingredient they want to remove Then the ingredient is removed and the inventory is updated